telefonicaid/kafnus/README.md

   Node.js service that transforms raw notifications into structured events.
 Each data flow (historic, lastdata, mutable, etc.) is handled by an independent agent.

 - 🔄 **Kafnus Connect**
   Custom image of Kafka Connect with plugins integrated.
-Persists processed messages to:
+Persists processed messages to different sinks:
   - **PostGIS**, via a modified JDBC connector and custom SMT.
   - **MongoDB**, via the official MongoDB connector.
+  - **HTTP endpoints**, via a  Aiven-Open http connector for apache kafka.

 - 📊 **Monitoring**
   Integrated with Prometheus and Grafana to expose metrics from Kafka, Kafnus Connect, and Kafnus NGSI.